 We also recommend you to check this other article about writing a how-to guide for those simple-explanation-processes you may face:

-Related: Steps to create a how-to guide
+Related: How to write a how to guide

 Well, at this point you may be wondering what is the difference between process documentation and a standard operating procedure.
 Or you may be wondering why there is even a difference (to begin with).
 Well it is important to understand this subtle difference so you can better execute your documentation.